-B2B Influencer Marketing is important as it saves the huge expense on paid advertising.
-The referrals & positive word-of-mouth interactions are imperative to the success of B2B marketers.
+B2B Influencer Marketing is quite important as it saves the huge expense of paid advertising.
+The referrals & positive word-of-mouth interactions are imperative to the success of B2B marketing.

 In a research report, Influence 2.0: The Future of Influencer Marketing, published by Altimeter Group’s Brian Solis, it was stated that only 11% of B2B companies are having an ongoing influencer marketing program.